 - Garbage Incinerators

 Safety in Bear Country

-When you venture out in Alaska you are travelling in bear country.
-How you behave often dictates the outcome of an encounter with a bear.
+If you encounter a bear, how you behave often dictates the outcome of the encounter.
 Even though encounters with bears are not common and aggressive bear encounters are rare, the more you know about bear safety the better off you are.
 Learn about safety in bear country on these pages.
-Get the facts and dispel the myths so that you can enjoy the outdoors with confidence and competence.
+Get the facts and dispel myths so that you can enjoy the outdoors with confidence and competence.